-The GRA Virtual Camp is an online day camp for girls, genderfluid/non-binary and trans youth ages 8 to 17.
+GRA After School is an online program for girls, genderfluid/non-binary and trans youth ages 8 to 17.
 Experienced instructors teach campers guitar, bass, percussion, keyboards, or vocals.
 No musical experience is required and we love beginners!
-Campers are placed in a band of their peers to share their ideas and collaborate to write original songs as well as participate in enriching workshops designed to cultivate discussions about topics relevant to campers.
-The camp week ends on Saturday with a performance showcase online where the campers will debut their original songs and artwork.
+Each student is placed in a band of their peers to share their ideas and collaborate to write original songs as well as participate in enriching workshops designed to cultivate discussions about topics relevant to them.
+The Session ends with a performance livestream song showcase online where the campers will debut their original songs, artwork and perform in a “Live Music Video.”